-The first coal mine, Castle Gate Mine #1, opened in about 1886 after the Denver and Rio Grande Western Railroad constructed its line over the Wasatch Plateau from the town of Springville.
+The first coal mine, Castle Gate Mine #1, opened in about 1886 after the Denver and Rio Grande Western Railroad constructed its line over the Wasatch Plateau from Springville.
 The mine was operated by the Pleasant Valley Coal Company, which was owned by the railroad.
 The coal mine soon became a major producer.

 The town of Castle Gate was founded by the Denver and Rio Grande Western Railroad in 1888.
 Employees first lived in old boxcars provided by the railroad.
 In time, homes and buildings were built as more people came.
-The first school was taught in a private home and in 1890, it was moved to the Mormon church.
+The first school was taught in a private home, and in 1890, it was moved to the Mormon church.

-On April 21, 1897, the train from Salt Lake City coasted into Castle Gate carrying the payroll for the Pleasant Valley Coal Company.
+On April 21, 1897, the train from Salt Lake City coasted into Castle Gate, carrying the payroll for the Pleasant Valley Coal Company.
 As the baggage was unloaded from the train, three men, including the company paymaster, E.L.
 Carpenter, and two guards, gathered the payroll, consisting of three bags, estimated at $8,800, emerged from the Baggage Room and headed to the Company office some 75 yards away.

 However, before they reached the office, a lone cowboy held the three at gunpoint, taking the largest bag from the paymaster.
 In the meantime, another man also approached, relieving them of another bag.
 Though 150 stunned miners looked on, only one man, a customer from a nearby store, attempted to interfere.
 However, he backed down when he was met with a gun.

 In the early 1900s, men earned 60 cents for every ton of coal removed from the mine.
-Working alongside their fathers, boys as young as six-years-old loaded the ore into coal cars, carefully removing any rocks.
+Working alongside their fathers, boys as young as six years old loaded the ore into coal cars, carefully removing any rocks.